-Op otion Description Sej p_cha The separator character used in the "multiple" column, defaults to the comma.
-Mu ult Indicates the max number of multiple items.
+Option Description Sep_char The separator character used in the "multiple" column, defaults to the comma.
+Mult Indicates the max number of multiple items.
 It is used to internally calculate the max size of the table and defaults to 10.
-(To be specified in OPTION LIST) Μι ult Indicates the max number of multiple items.
-It is used to internally calculate the max s of the table and defaults to 10.
 (To be specified in OPTION_LIST).